-This page is updated regularly to provide you with key information and updates throughout the school year.
-We recommend that you check this page daily for important updates relating to Coronavirus (COVID-19).
+This page is updated regularly to provide you with a range of important key information and updates throughout the school year.
+We recommend that you check this page frequently.
 We may send out a text message linking you to the updated information on this page and these texts may be targeted.
-The daily update will show all positive cases reported on that particular day and will replace the update from the most recent day.
-If there is no daily update posted then no cases have been reported on that day.
-You can download our arrangements for the start of term letters below.

 KEY DATES AND CONTACTS